mattermost/docs/source/about/cloud-subscriptions.rst

 4. Select **Upgrade** to confirm.

-If you choose not to upgrade at the end of your 30-day trial, your subscription will revert to Mattermost Free.
+If you choose not to upgrade at the end of your 30-day trial, your workspace will be deleted.

 View subscription information
 -----------------------------